QubesOS/qubes-doc/developer/general/how-to-edit-the-documentation.md

 ## How to add images

-To add an image to a page, use the following syntax in the main document.
-This will make the image a hyperlink to the image file, allowing the reader to click on the image in order to view the image by itself.
+To add an image to a page, use the following syntax in the main document (see [here](/doc/documentation-style-guide/#image-linking) for why this syntax is important).

 ```
 [![Image Title](/attachment/doc/image.png)](/attachment/doc/image.png)